Douglas Bentham: Selected exhibitions

-Bentham has had over fifty solo exhibitions across Canada, notably a national travelling exhibition organized by the Art Gallery of York University, Toronto, ON, in 1975, and a twelve-year retrospective exhibition at the MacKenzie Art Gallery, Regina, SK, in 1980.
+Bentham has had over fifty solo exhibitions across Canada, notably a national travelling exhibition organized by the Art Gallery of York University, Toronto, Ontario, in 1975, and a twelve-year retrospective exhibition at the MacKenzie Art Gallery, Regina, Saskatchewan, in 1980.
 The Mendel Art Gallery, in his home city of Saskatoon, presented a major exhibition of his work, "Resonance", in 2004.
 Bentham's first installation, The Tablets, consisting of 27 pedestal-scaled sculptures displayed on identical plinths was exhibited in five western Canadian public galleries from 2016 to 2018.
 Installed in symmetrical rows, the collection of metal assemblages of textured bronze and brass panels infused with fractured text, numbers and dates contributed to a narrative about time.
-More recently, small-scale sculptures in brass and bronze were displayed at the Nicholas Metivier Gallery, Toronto, ON, which represents him, in 2019 as does Mann Gallery in St. Catharines in 2023.
+More recently, small-scale sculptures in brass and bronze were displayed at the Nicholas Metivier Gallery, Toronto, Ontario, which represents him, in 2019 as does Mann Gallery in St. Catharines in 2023.

 Bentham has participated in over one hundred group shows throughout his career, both here and abroad.

 Commissions

 Bentham's commissioned works are in many outdoor settings across Canada.
-Particularly well-known is his stainless steel sculpture, Unfurled (2006), in Saskatoon, SK, cited at the foot of University Bridge.
+Particularly well-known is his stainless steel sculpture, Unfurled (2006), in Saskatoon, Saskatchewan, cited at the foot of University Bridge.
 One author believes that its lightness and openness reflects the expansiveness of the prairie landscape but, as another author said of a Bentham work, it presents endless opportunities for interpretation.
 The painted steel sculpture Garland (2008), installed at Durham College (DC) and the University of Ontario Institute of Technology (UOIT) on the north Oshawa campus, although not specifically commissioned for the location, has a spiraling motion that gives the appearance of upward movement suitable to its original intention as a design for a Spirit of Youth competition in Saskatoon, and to its Oshawa location as well.
-In 2015, Bentham won a national competition for Skater’s Arch, a monumental circular structure in painted steel for Rogers Place Arena, Edmonton, AB.
-He was commissioned to execute a large-scale wall sculpture, Nine Planes X Full Flight, in painted galvanized steel which he installed at Royal View Plaza, Calgary, AB, in 2016.
+In 2015, Bentham won a national competition for Skater’s Arch, a monumental circular structure in painted steel for Rogers Place Arena, Edmonton, Alberta.
+He was commissioned to execute a large-scale wall sculpture, Nine Planes X Full Flight, in painted galvanized steel which he installed at Royal View Plaza, Calgary, Alberta, in 2016.